- IPv6 Tutorial

 Hexadecimal Number System

 Before introducing IPv6 Address format, we shall look into Hexadecimal Number System.
-Hexadecimal is positional number system which uses radix (base) of 16.
-To represent the values in readable format, this system uses 0-9 symbols to represent values from zero to nine and A-F symbol to represent values from ten to fifteen.
+Hexadecimal is a positional number system that uses radix (base) of 16.
+To represent the values in readable format, this system uses 0-9 symbols to represent values from zero to nine and A-F to represent values from ten to fifteen.
 Every digit in Hexadecimal can represent values from 0 to 15.

 An IPv6 address is made of 128 bits divided into eight 16-bits blocks.
-Each block is then converted into 4-digit Hexadecimal numbers separated by colon symbol.
+Each block is then converted into 4-digit Hexadecimal numbers separated by colon symbols.

-For example, the below is 128 bit IPv6 address represented in binary format and divided into eight 16-bits blocks:
+For example, given below is a 128 bit IPv6 address represented in binary format and divided into eight 16-bits blocks:

 Each block is then converted into Hexadecimal and separated by ‘:’ symbol:

 Even after converting into Hexadecimal format, IPv6 address remains long.
 IPv6 provides some rules to shorten the address.
-These rules are:
+The rules are as follows:

 In Block 5, 0063, the leading two 0s can be omitted, such as (5th block):

-Rule:2 If two of more blocks contains consecutive zeroes, omit them all and replace with double colon sign ::, such as (6th and 7th block):
+Rule.2: If two of more blocks contain consecutive zeroes, omit them all and replace with double colon sign ::, such as (6th and 7th block):

-Consecutive blocks of zeroes can be replaced only once by :: so if there are still blocks of zeroes in the address they can be shrink down to single zero, such as (2nd block):
+Consecutive blocks of zeroes can be replaced only once by :: so if there are still blocks of zeroes in the address, they can be shrunk down to a single zero, such as (2nd block):

-IPv6 has three different type of Unicast Address scheme.
+IPv6 has three different types of Unicast Address scheme.
 The second half of the address (last 64 bits) is always used for Interface ID.
-MAC address of a system is composed of 48-bits and represented in Hexadecimal.
-MAC address is considered to be uniquely assigned worldwide.
+The MAC address of a system is composed of 48-bits and represented in Hexadecimal.
+MAC addresses are considered to be uniquely assigned worldwide.
 Interface ID takes advantage of this uniqueness of MAC addresses.
 A host can auto-configure its Interface ID by using IEEE’s Extended Unique Identifier (EUI-64) format.
-First, a Host divides its own MAC address into two 24-bits halves.
-Then 16-bit Hex value 0xFFFE is sandwiched into those two halves of MAC address, resulting in 64-bit Interface ID.
+First, a host divides its own MAC address into two 24-bits halves.
+Then 16-bit Hex value 0xFFFE is sandwiched into those two halves of MAC address, resulting in EUI-64 Interface ID.